 - We pledge to build a just, loving, compassionate, and inclusive world that embraces diversity, including age, race, gender, ethnicities, abilities, sexual orientation, religions, and political leanings.

-- We pledge to see and respect each other as sisters and brothers.
+- We pledge to see and respect each other.
 We welcome and value diverse cultures, faith traditions, and perspectives.

-- We pledge to do more listening to better understand one another - children, sisters and brothers, parents, colleagues, neighbors, and community members.
+- We pledge to do more listening to better understand one another - siblings, children, parents, colleagues, neighbors, and community members.

 - We pledge to reject violence including bullying and racism; and we stand in support of anyone or community being targeted.